 Wanted List Check

-There are local or global search lists as well as to-do lists, PEP lists.
+There are local or global search lists as well as to-do lists, and PEP lists.
 The crimes of those on these lists can generally be crimes such as money laundering, terrorist financing, terrorism, human trafficking, arms smuggling, drug trafficking, bribery, and corruption.
 It is forbidden to cooperate with these people or to accept these people as customers, so organizations should scan the people in these lists before doing business with their customers, and take the necessary precautionary steps according to the results.
 Below you can find some wanted lists.

 Interpol Wanted List

 A red notice is issued for fugitives sought for prosecution or imprisonment on the Interpol Wanted List.
-This red bulletin also has the feature of a request made to law enforcement officers around the world to find and temporarily arrest a person waiting for a similar legal action such as extradition, surrender.
+This red bulletin also has the feature of a request made to law enforcement officers around the world to find and temporarily arrest a person waiting for a similar legal action such as extradition, or surrender.